 Competitor research helps form a wider understanding of the landscape and how best an organisation can position itself relative to this.
 Organisations’ products or services to be reviewed will be gathered through stakeholders’ input and any existing research.
 These will be reviewed against a set of criteria based on the project objectives.

-What is competitor/landscape research and why is it important?
+What is competitor/landscape research, and why is it important?

 Competitor or landscape research is the process of gathering and analysing information about other organisations, products or services that operate in the same market or industry.
 Competitor research is important as it allows businesses to identify gaps in the market and unmet user needs as well as benchmark their performance.
 While competitor/landscape research shares similarities with other market research methods, such as customer surveys, focus groups, and industry reports, it has some distinct characteristics:

 The role of competitor/landscape research